frasermince/evergreen/Output/Muzero.md

 In Monte Carlo Tree Search we simulate taking actions from the current point in the environment $n$ times.
 A simulation ends upon reach an unexplored leaf node.
 As we take more simulations information about the environment such as visit count and value of each state accumulates biasing which action we will visit next.
 At the end of $n$ simulations we use this information to create a search policy.

 MCTS follows a Monte-Carlo rollout in a non uniform way.
 Instead of uniformly sampling actions as done in vanilla Monte-Carlo planning it uses an upper confidence bound to bias which action to simulate next.
-The MCTS algorithm used in the AlphaGo family is based off of the UCT algorithm (or Upper Confidence Bound for Trees) and the PUCB algorithm (Predictor + UCB)
+The MCTS algorithm used in the AlphaGo family is based off of the UCT algorithm (or Upper Confidence Bound for Trees) and the PUCB algorithm (Predictor + UCB).
+It is considered to be a modified (now renamed from the original paper) pUCT (Predictor + Upper Confidence Bound for Trees) rule.

 ### UCT Algorithm
 For the simplest example of the [UCT algorithm](http://ggp.stanford.edu/readings/uct.pdf) practice we will look towards the setting of One Armed Bandits.
 For the Bandit Problem imagine a bunch of slot machines, each with their own reward distribution.
 Each time we pull the arm we get a chance of rewards based on the reward distribution.
 From timestep to timestep this distribution is the same so we simplify the problem and remove the need to consider how timesteps effect each other.
 Then we can focus instead on how we balance exploring the environment with exploiting the high value machines we have already explored.
 This is where an upper confidence bound becomes useful.